 To count and sum cells of a certain color in all sheets of a given workbook, we created two separate functions, which are named WbkCountByColor and WbkSumByColor, respectively.
 Here comes the code:

 Note.
-To make the functions' code more compact, we refer to the other two functions that count and sum within a specified range, CountCellsByColor and SumCellsByColor.
-So, for the "workbook functions" to work, be sure to add this code to your Excel too.
+To make the functions' code more compact, we refer to the two previously discussed functions that count and sum within a specified range.
+So, for the "workbook functions" to work, be sure to add the code of the CountCellsByColor and SumCellsByColor functions to your Excel too.

 To find out how many cells of a particular color there are in all sheets of a given workbook, use this function: